CaesarQu/caesarqu.github.io/_pages/about.md

 What's New?
 ======
+- [11/2025] Our paper: 'HiFINS: A Hierarchical Federated Learning Based Interactive System for Smart Home Security', was accepted by IEEE Access.
+This is a huge milestone for your hard work, Kevin!
+And congratulations to all team members!
+- [10/2025] Congratulations to my student Sean Peppers for earning top honors at CyberBay Conference 2025!
+[Linkedin Post](https://www.linkedin.com/posts/chengyiqu_cyberbay2025-fgcu-wce-activity-7383977235889946625-bJDk?utm_source=share&utm_medium=member_desktop&rcm=ACoAABKwSTUBdzs9jjDwcaTY6SmRAugzXTCkN1s)
+- [08/2025] Our paper: 'Cross-Domain Adversarial Structural Deformation Model for Post-Disaster Image Generation', was accepted by IEEE IPTA 2025.
+Congrats!
+Xiaodong, Dr. Wang, and the team!
+- [07/2025] Give an invited talk at Ritsumeikan University.
+Looking forward to further collaboration, Dr. Liu!
+- [06/2025] Our GenCyber Event is a HUGE success!
+See [Linkedin Post](https://www.linkedin.com/posts/chengyiqu_gencyber-cybersecurityeducation-fgcu-activity-7339470277405270016-yuxv?utm_source=share&utm_medium=member_desktop&rcm=ACoAABKwSTUBdzs9jjDwcaTY6SmRAugzXTCkN1s)
+- [05/2025] Our paper: 'NetPrompt: LLM-driven Programmable Network Policy Management and Optimization', was accepted by IEEE ICCCN 2025.
+Congrats, Kiran, Kevin, and Sean!
+Thank you, Dr. Pandey and Dr. Calyam, for your support!
+See you in Tokyo this summer!
+- [04/2025] Our paper: 'Learning-Based UAV Swarm Video Analytics Orchestration in Disaster Response Management', was accepted by SN Computer Science Journal.
+Congratulations, Tiying, Dwight, and Chaise.
+Thank you, Dr. Liu, for your support!
 - [02/2025] Attend KEEN National Conference @ Austin, TX.
 - [01/2025] **Received Funding for GenCyber 2025 Teacher Summer Camp co-organized with FIU, sponsored by NSA and NSF.**
 - [01/2025] Organized Cybersecurity Executive Seminar for government officials at the Florida Department of Law Enforcement (FDLE) Fort Myers Regional Operations Center (FMROC).
 See [Linkedin Post](https://www.linkedin.com/posts/chengyiqu_cybersecurity-governmenttraining-fgcu-activity-7287928222518829056-UG1K?utm_source=share&utm_medium=member_desktop&rcm=ACoAABKwSTUBdzs9jjDwcaTY6SmRAugzXTCkN1s) for details.